 So you’ve worked hard for years and can finally look at retiring!
 That’s great!
 But where will you live?
 For some people, getting out of the rat race and enjoying a much better quality of living for far less money is more than wishful thinking, it’s their reality and one of the many reasons Lake Chapala is one of the top retirement destinations in the world.
 This article lays out what I feel are the top reasons why you too should consider Lake Chapala as a retirement destination.
-For the sake of brevity I’m going to limit this to eight reasons why people fall in love with–and choose to stay–at Lake Chapala.
+For the sake of brevity, I’m going to limit this to eight reasons why people fall in love with–and choose to stay–at Lake Chapala.
 (I actually tried to keep it to seven top reasons – but I just couldn’t do it!)

 1. Lake Chapala’s weather is ranked as one of the best in the world.

 Are you tired of freezing in the winter and shoveling snow?
-Or maybe you live in one of the states in the US that’s so hot and humid in the summer you feel like you’re walking into a sauna when you open your front door.
+Or maybe you live in one of the states in the US that are so hot and humid in the summer you feel like you’re walking into a sauna when you open your front door.
 Lake Chapala has the best weather on the entire continent.
 The number one reason most Americans and Canadians begin their search to retire outside the US or Canada is a better climate.
 It’s so comfortable here both snowbirds AND sunbirds come here to roost.
 If you googled anything related to great weather, Lake Chapala undoubtedly came up and may even be what brought you to Focus on Mexico!
-Lake Chapala’s microclimate has an average temp of 74 degrees year ’round and was named the second best climate in the world after Nairobi, Kenya.
-Imagine cool summers, sunshine in the winter and using a fan or fireplace to adjust the temperature more to your preference.
+Lake Chapala’s micro climate has an average temp of 74 degrees year ’round and was named the second best climate in the world after Nairobi, Kenya.
+Imagine cool summers, the sunshine in the winter and using a fan or fireplace to adjust the temperature more to your preference.

 2. Lake Chapala’s lower cost of living affords you a vibrant lifestyle.

 It can be tricky to calculate cost of living because it really comes down to your lifestyle, but on average, Americans save about 55% by living in Mexico and Canadians save about 49% according to Numbeo, which compares various costs of living worldwide.
-It includes price comparisons by housing, food, entertainment, transportation, and so on.
-Right now, Americans can take advantage of historic lows in the value of the peso to dollar– a tremendous benefit for people bringing in US dollars.
+It includes price comparisons by the housing, food, entertainment, transportation, and so on.
+Right now, Americans can take advantage of historic lows in the value of the peso to a dollar– a tremendous benefit for people bringing in US dollars.
 The Canadian currency also is hovering around all-time highs compared to the peso.

 Rents and real estate are affordable.
 VERY affordable depending on where you’re moving from!
 People coming to the area from places like British Columbia, California and New York will be shocked by the stunning homes you can buy for so little.

-Among the delightful differences you will find when you leave tract and cookie-cutter homes behind are the architectural details in Mexico: artisan brick dome ceilings, arches, custom-forged wrought iron and wood carvings.
-In newer homes you will find state of the art building components that you’ve come to expect from back home.
+Among the delightful differences, you will find when you leave tract and cookie-cutter homes behind are the architectural details in Mexico: artisan brick dome ceilings, arches, custom-forged wrought iron and wood carvings.
+In newer homes, you will find state of the art building components that you’ve come to expect from back home.

 ‘Outside living’ is a way of life at Lake Chapala so you can enjoy lush gardens, fountains and views of the lake and mountains that will take your breath away.